andrasq/node-minisql/README.md

 Restrictions:
 - requires Protocol::41 for authentication
-- returns an array of value arrays, not an array of objects
+- returns arrays of values, not objects
 - longlongs, decimals returned as numbers (beware the loss of precision)
 - dates, timestamps, enums returned as strings
 - assumes max_allowed_packet is 16MB